qld-gov-au/qg-web-template/README.md

 ### 3. Create a branch

-**WARNING: DO NOT WORK DIRECTLY IN working, beta, or master BRANCHES**
+**WARNING: Do not work directly in 'working', 'beta', or 'master' branches**

 To keep the repository clean, branches must be prefixed into categories with a forwardslash /.
 Categories come from JIRA and are (note capitalisation):